 realities for patient treatment.

-For more information, please visit the UM Prostate SPORE website and the Prostate SPORE Tissue Core Lab at the University of Michigan.
+For more information, please visit the Michigan Prostate SPORE website.

 Oncomine Research Edition is a powerful web application that integrates

 and unifies high-throughput cancer profiling data so that target

 expression across a large volume of cancer types can be assessed online,